EECS481-Official/tutorial/slides/00-Introduction/00-instructions.md

 5. ARIA stands for Accessible Rich Internet Applications, a W3C standard for building accessible user interfaces on the web.

+6. ChromeVox is a free Chrome extension that can be used as an alternative to VoiceOver for verifying code output.
+It is simliar in functionality to VoiceOver, and allows Windows users to understand how screen readers work.

 Happy learning! <i class="fa fa-smile-o"><i class="accessible_elem">Smiley Icon</i></i>